Kirk West: A Life in Focus, Behind the Lens and Behind the Scenes

 Waits, Kirk says, was the first artist to treat him like an artist.
 They collaborated on a series of striking, stylized photos—each one staged by Kirk, with Waits fully game for whatever concept Kirk threw out.
 That trust paid off in images that still stand out today.
 And for a creative soul like Kirk—especially one with a poet’s heart—being recognized as an artist by another artist meant everything.

 That kind of creative kinship doesn’t come around often, but when it does, it leaves a mark.
 And it’s not the only time music cracked something open in Kirk.
-Before the cameras, before the tour buses and museum walls, there was a moment that changed everything.
+Before the cameras, before the tour buses and museum walls, there was that moment that changed everything: Paul Butterfield’s East/West record, opening him up to a hunger for sound, soul, and stories told better with music than words alone.
+Since then, Kirk’s personal soundtrack has stretched wide.

 And then there’s the deeply personal: